Nobel Laureate Speaker Series 2023–2024

 Globe Hall, HT - High Technology and Science Center (map)

-Join us for Montgomery College's inaugural Nobel laureate speaker series.
-These talks are designed to be engaging for everyone.
-There will be a light reception after each presentation.
+Montgomery College launched it's inaugural Nobel laureate speaker series.
+These talks were designed to be engaging for everyone.
+View recordings of the talks below.

 Dr. David J. Wineland